 It was discussed and agreed that meetings had become predominantly hearing updates and that this wasn’t particularly beneficial for the development of growth and mission.
 Jean commented that prior to the group, Elders often visited groups.
 It was discussed that this personal touch may be better than written reports.

 It was agreed that the group's purpose was to support Discipleship but that the current structure did not allow for this.
-Heather noted that some Fellowship Group leaders had said they would like to support to develop their balance or in, up and out, and to have a more missional focus.
+Heather noted that some Fellowship Group leaders had said they would like to support to develop their balance or in, up and out, not sure how to reword this and to have a more missional focus.
 How do we make space and time to support this?

 We discussed whether it was felt that groups would miss the opportunity to share updates if this was not how the group operated and how we might ensure groups and leaders had the support they needed.